unicode-org/cldr/docs/ldml/tr35-personNames.md

 ## XML Structure

 Person name formatting data is stored as LDML with schema defined as follows.
+Each element has a brief description of the usage, but the exact algorithms for using these elements are provided in [Formatting Process](#formatting-process).

 ### personNames Element